oracle/fmw-kubernetes/docs-source/content/oam/patch-and-upgrade/upgrade_an_operator_release.md

    where `3.X.X` is the version of the operator downloaded.

-   After installing the new Oracle WebLogic Server Kubernetes Operator docker image, repeat the above on the worker nodes.
+   After installing the new Oracle WebLogic Server Kubernetes Operator Docker image, repeat the above on the worker nodes.

 1. On the master node, download the new Oracle WebLogic Server Kubernetes Operator source code from the operator github project: